 The F2 Sheepadoodle (50% Poodle, 50% Old English Sheepdog) is the second filial generation of the Sheepadoodle.
 This is the cross between the F1 Sheepadoodle and another F1 Sheepadoodle.
 This results in genes that are 50% Poodle and 50% Old English Sheepdog.

-The F2 Sheepadoodle is very similar to the F1 Sheepadoodle generation since they are the same genetic percentage of Old English Sheepdog and Poodle.
+The F2 Sheepadoodle is very similar to the F1 Sheepadoodle generation since they have the same genetic percentage of Old English Sheepdog and Poodle.
 Usually, most breeders try not to breed an F2 Sheepadoodle because this generation is unpredictable in terms of shedding, coat, and pet allergies.
 In addition, most dog owners usually don’t want an F2 Sheepadoodle because they won’t know if their pooch will shed or not.

 F2 Sheepadoodle Characteristics